 The SOAP Web Services

 It is an XML-based protocol having the main benefit of implementing the SOAP Web Service as its security.
-The abbreviation of SOAP is Simple Object Access Protocol.
-SOAP offers a wrapper for sending a web service based messages over the Internet by the help of HTTP protocol.
+The abbreviation of SOAP is the Simple Object Access Protocol.
+SOAP offers a wrapper for sending web service-based messages over the Internet with the help of HTTP protocol.
 All its messages are usually in XML format.
 The SOAP message consists of: